audioxide/data/data/posts/20201021-reviews-the-beach-boys-pet-sounds.md

   - "#428d52"
   - "#fee34c"
   - "#fdfffc"
-pullquote: A brick through the window of Bullshit Inc
+pullquote: One big lovey dovey hooby dooby yeah yeah yeah jingle
-summary: The harmonies are wonderful, the instrumentation is charming, and, well, everything just sounds rather bloody marvellous.
-There's a lot to love, and little to dislike.
+summary: The harmonies are wonderful, the instrumentation is charming, and, well, everything sounds rather bloody marvellous.
+There's a lot to love and little to dislike.
 Is it as extraordinary as so often cited?
 Perhaps not.
 week: 250
-blurb: The harmonies are wonderful, the instrumentation is charming, and, well, everything just sounds rather bloody marvellous.
-There's a lot to love, and little to dislike.
+blurb: The harmonies are wonderful, the instrumentation is charming, and, well, everything sounds rather bloody marvellous.
+There's a lot to love and little to dislike.
 artistMBID: ebfc1398-8d96-47e3-82c3-f782abcdb13d
 albumMBID: fdd96703-7b21-365e-bdea-38029fbeb84e
 artistLink: https://shop.thebeachboys.com